amahi/platform/README.md

 #### 5. Coding Style

 Try to remove suprious white spaces and such.
 We have a [Ruby beautifier](https://github.com/amahi/rb-beautify) tool that we recommend.
-It's a basic ruby sctipt that will modify any number of files (in the command line) to make them more readable and keep the formatting conventions and styles that we like in Amahi.
+It's a basic ruby script that will modify any number of files (in the command line) to make them more readable and keep the formatting conventions and styles that we like in Amahi.

 #### 6. Create a pull request